brandur/sorg/content/talks-drafts/passive-safety.md

 For more complex operations, use transactions along spans that we know to be safe.
 Use idempotency keys when talking to foreign services and make sure to commit state before doing so so that it's not lost.

-These steps go a long way towards ensuring **passive safety** which means that consistency is largely guaranteed with little effort on the part of a system's maintainers.
+These steps go a long way towards ensuring **passive safety** which means that consistency is largely guaranteed with little effort on the part of a system's operators.
 That frees up their time to work on more useful things.

 <!-- vim: set tw=9999: -->